Jean-Jacques Greffet

 About the Speaker

 Jean-Jacques Greffet is an alumnus of Ecole Normale de Paris-Saclay.
 He received his PhD in solid-state physics in 1988 from Université Paris-Sud, working in light scattering by rough surfaces.
 Between 1994 and 2005, he worked on the theory of image formation in near-field optics.
 Since 1998, he made a number of seminal contributions to the field of thermal radiation at the nanoscale, including the demonstration of coherent thermal sources and the giant radiative heat transfer at the nanoscale due to surface phonon polaritons.
 Since 2000, he has contributed to the field of quantum plasmonics and light emission with nanoantennas and metasurfaces.
-He is an OSA fellow and the recipient of the Ixcore Foundation prize and the Servant prize of the French Academy of Science.
+He is an Optica fellow and the recipient of the Ixcore Foundation prize and the Servant prize of the French Academy of Science.